10 ideas of things you can do with your conkers and where to find pumpkins in Norfolk.

 10. Make conker animals.
 Let your child’s imagination run wild, get out the craft box, playdough or use other autumnal materials like acorns, leaves sticks and make your favourite conker animal.

-Norwich Road.
 A family run farm shop offering fresh seasonal grown fruit and vegetables, picked daily.
 CASH ONLY.
+Open Monday to Friday 8.30am to 4pm.
 Weekend opening hours are Saturday 8.30-12.30 and closed Sundays.
 Contact 01603 737359.